siddharth0161820/siddharth0161820/README.md

 **Technology Stack:** Core Java, OOP Concepts, Java Collections

 - Implements a rental system with classes for Cars, Customers, and Rental transactions.
 - Demonstrates inheritance and polymorphism for car types.
 - Encapsulation for data security and abstraction for user interaction.
 - Exception handling and input validation.

 ---

 ## 📘 Backend Learning

-Constantly sharpening backend skills through:

-- Focused interview preparation with Java backend concepts and coding problems including:
+Continuously improving backend skills with a focus on interview readiness and practical development:

-  - Java 8 features like Streams and Lambdas
+- Deep dive into Java 8 features such as Streams and Lambdas.
-  - Core data structures (Arrays, Lists, Maps, Sets)
+- Mastery of core data structures: Arrays, Lists, Maps, and Sets.
-  - String and array manipulation problems
+- Problem-solving with string and array manipulation related to backend challenges.
-  - Data filtering and grouping using Streams
+- Data filtering, grouping, and transformation using Streams API.
-  - Multithreading basics and thread-safe collections
+- Fundamentals of multithreading and thread-safe data structures and collections.
-  - Building secure, scalable REST APIs using Spring Boot and JWT
+- Designing and implementing secure, scalable REST APIs with Spring Boot and JWT authentication.
-- Building real-world projects to strengthen understanding of Spring Boot and RESTful design patterns.
+- Developing real-world projects to reinforce Spring Boot and RESTful architecture best practices.

 ---

+I’m open to exciting opportunities, collaborations, and discussions related to backend development.
-Thanks for visiting my profile!
-Feel free to connect or explore my projects.
+Feel free to connect with me!